pavece/OpenHerald/README.md

    Once running visit **yoururl.com/auth/register** and create the super admin user.
 Then you can start creating categories, articles, ads and registering new users using the single use links.

 > [!IMPORTANT]
-> If using Vercel replace the build command with npx prisma generate && npm run build.
+> If using Vercel replace the build command with **npx prisma generate && npm run build**.